Halo-Hunter-UwU/Halo-Hunter-UwU/README.md

 ## 🌐 Explore More Projects

 You can find all my other public repositories and contributions in my [GitHub Repositories Tab](https://github.com/Halo-Hunter-UwU?tab=repositories).
-Feel free to browse through my work on **UI/UX design, embedded systems, and front-end development.** *(Adjust these areas to best fit your other projects)*
+Feel free to browse through my work on **UI/UX design, embedded systems, and front-end development.*

 ---